idvhs/idvhs.github.io/_portfolio/cevipedia.markdown

 <Br>
-> This Notebook using iterative development.
+> This site use iterative development.
 It means the process starts with a simple implementation of a small set of idea requirements and iteratively enhances the evolving versions until the complete version is implemented and perfect.
 > Find the file and others stuff in my github account.